 26. Walking Away Together

 There is something quite romantic in seeing a couple walking together away from you.
 This photo works even better if you are in a relatively bucolic place, such as a beach during sunset/sunrise or a field.
 To emphasize the intimacy feeling of the moment, try to have only the couple in the frame.
 You can try to go to an empty location.
-But if this option is not possible, play with the perspective until you get a frame with just the couple, or in the worst of the cases, you can use an editing software such as Photoshop to remove people from the background in post-processing.
+But if this option is not possible, play with the perspective until you get a frame with just the couple, or in the worst of the cases, you can use a photo editing software such as Lightroom or Photoshop to remove people from the background in post-processing.

 If you have the chance to take photos of a couple with tattoos, include a close up of the ink work.
 They are really unique images and in addition, the couple will appreciate having their tattoos in a beautiful photo.
 Some couples even have matching tattoos.
 In that case, focus on them too.
 As tattoos usually have a strong personality by themselves, try to keep the rest of the frame quite simple, to counterbalance.